Showing posts with label Hetalia. Show all posts

 What I can say about the comfort is that these lenses appeared to be really comfortable; I barely felt them in my eyes and they were thin and easy to insert.
 I did not experience red corners in my vision field nor blurring.
 I would say they were comfortable and if these lenses had been fresh I could likely have worn them for 4-5 hours (I have dry and sensitive eyes naturally) which is good in my book.

 I would definitely recommend these lenses if you fancy red lenses in general or if you need this style and color for cosplaying.
-Also great for alternate fashion, goths and basically anything that you want to have red eyes for when dressing up.
+Also great for alternative fashion, goths and basically anything that you want to have red eyes for when dressing up.
 I think it's a really beautiful lens with a great color that's intense without being overwhelming or excessively fake-looking.
 You can't really go wrong with these, in my opinion.

 Distance photo!